Improved DIQKD protocols with finite-size analysis: Conclusion and further work

 We remark that while the finite-size analysis shown here is for a protocol based on the CHSH inequality, our algorithm for the asymptotic keyrates applies more generally to 2-input 2-output scenarios.
 If some exploration with this algorithm suggests that an improvement can be obtained by using an inequality other than CHSH, then it would not be difficult to modify the finite-size analysis for such an inequality, as was done in e.g.~\cite{BRC20} for DIRE (essentially, it would just correspond to having a different bound $\lin_{\p}$).

 However, our results show that for the NV-centre experiment in~\cite{HBD+15} and the cold-atom experiment in~\cite{RBG+17}, an impractically large sample size (for those implementations) would still be needed in order to achieve a positive finite-size keyrate, even if one makes the optimistic assumption of collective attacks.
-A significant question that remains to be addressed is that of photonic experiments~\cite{SMC+15,GVW+15}, which achieve lower CHSH values but much larger sample sizes.
-Unfortunately, for photonic experiments the heuristic results in~\cite{SGP+21} suggest that the random-key-measurement approach is less useful in improving the keyrate, because the experimental parameters that achieve maximal CHSH value also tend to result in higher error probability (with respect to Bob's outputs) for one of Alice's measurements than the other.
-Despite this challenge, we note that there is much freedom in parameter optimization for photonic experiments~\cite{MSS20}, and given the algorithm we developed here for bounding the asymptotic keyrates, it is now possible to analyze variants such as choosing different amounts of noisy preprocessing for the two key-generating measurements.
+A significant question that remains to be addressed is that of photonic experiments~\cite{SMC+15,GVW+15}, which achieve lower CHSH values but much larger sample sizes (for instance, the photonic DIRE demonstration in~\cite{LLR+21} implemented one run with $n=1.3824 \times 10^{11}$ over 19.2 hours, and one run with $n=3.168 \times 10^{12}$ over 220 hours).
+Unfortunately, for photonic models our heuristic results (Sec.~\ref{sec:1rndresults}) suggest that incorporating random key measurements is less helpful in improving the keyrate, because the experimental parameters that achieve maximal CHSH value also tend to result in higher error probability (with respect to Bob's outputs) for one of Alice's measurements than the other.
+Despite this challenge, we note that there is much freedom in parameter optimization for photonic experiments~\cite{MSS20}, and given the algorithm we developed here for bounding the asymptotic keyrates, it is now possible to analyze variants such as choosing different ratios for the two key-generating measurements, or different amounts of noisy preprocessing for each basis.
 We aim to continue studying this in future work.